-You can read the previous section about the USD/CHF exchange rate if you want to learn what happened to this exchange rate.
+You can read the previous section about the USD/CHF exchange rate to learn what happened to this exchange rate.

 From this analysis, we have learned many interesting things about Swiss Stocks and retirement in Switzerland.

 First of all, by themselves, Swiss Stocks would not have been enough to sustain a portfolio for a long time.
-Their returns have been too low historically to sustain withdrawals.
-However, in the last 50 years of so, they have been doing better.
-This fact does not prove they will do any better in the long-term.
+Their returns have been too low historically to support withdrawals.
+However, in the last 50 years or so, they have been doing better.
+This fact does not prove they will do any better in the long term.
 But this still shows that they are going in the right direction for now.